 We are committed to making your admissions experience as welcoming and positive as your next few years in your GSEHD program.
 Please call or let us know if you have any questions.

-Jeff Reisman, Melissa Glynn, Rahbi-Dijon Simon, and Jaime Brown
+Jeff Reisman, Melissa Glynn, and Rahbi-Dijon Simon

 Each application requires a $75 non-refundable application fee.
 This can be submitted online using a credit card or by mail via personal check or money order made payable to George Washington University.Application fees are only waived in the following cases: GW alumni, current GW student, active McNair Scholar, or active military.